-The primary role of the precinct as a buffer a An enduring buffer between urban development and the intensive agricultural precinct must be considered in decision-making.
-(Logical Inclusions Advisory Committee (2011) Report No 4: West Growth Area)
+An enduring buffer between urban development and the intensive agricultural precinct must be considered in decision-making.

-Buffer activities that provide economic and recreational opportunities for adjoining urban or agricultural activities should be considered, provided that they provide a buffer role. do not compromise the buffer role of the precinct.
+Buffer activities that provide economic and recreational opportunities for adjoining urban or agricultural activities should be considered, provided that they provide a buffer role.